OpalAayan/dotfiles/README.md

 # dotfiles
-dotfiles for gnome and Hyprland
+dotfiles for gnome and Hyprland :D